Course time table

 This unit of study provides a broad understanding of the structure, scale and diversity of the universe and an appreciation of the scientific methods used to achieve this understanding.
 Current areas of investigation, new ideas and concepts which often receive wide media attention will be used to demonstrate how science attempts to understand new and remote phenomena and how our ideas of our place in the universe are changing., stars, supernova, black holes, galaxies, quasars, cosmology and the Big Bang.
 It also includes day and night sky observing sessions.

-Course code- ASTR220 & ASTR221: Observation
+Course code- ASTR220 & ASTR221: Telescope & Observational Astronomy

 Kepler's laws of motion to understand the motion of planets in the solar system and extend the Kepler's laws to other star systems.
-Trigonometric parallax- To understand the basic understanding about one of the earliest methods used to determine the distances to nearby stars using their apparent shift shown within a period of 6 months.
+Trigonometric parallax- To understand the basic understanding of one of the earliest methods used to determine the distances to nearby stars using their apparent shift shown within a period of 6 months.
 Newton's Universal Law of Gravitation- To understand the gravitational force and use it to understand the motion of objects in the universe.

 Magnitude system, hydrogen spectrum and Black body radiation.